-The ATAR and General Drama courses focus on aesthetic understanding and drama in practice as students integrate their knowledge and skills.
-They use the elements and conventions of drama to develop and present ideas and explore personal and cultural issues.
-They engage in drama processes such as improvisation, play building, text interpretation, playwriting and dramaturgy which allow them to create original drama and interpret a range of texts written or devised by others.
-Their work in this course includes production and design aspects involving sets, costumes, makeup, props, promotional materials, and sound and lighting.
-Increasingly, students use technologies such as digital sound and multimedia.
-They present drama to a range of audiences and work in different performance settings.
+The ATAR Drama course and General Drama courses focus on drama in practice as students integrate their knowledge and skills.
+They engage in drama processes such as improvisation, text interpretation, which allow them to create and interpret a range of texts written or devised by others.
+Their work in this course includes production and design aspects, such as sets, costumes, props, sound, and lighting.
+Increasingly, students use technologies, such as digital sound and multimedia.

-Students work independently and collaboratively, learning self-management skills, showing initiative and demonstrating leadership and interpersonal skills.
+Students work independently and collaboratively, learning self-management skills, showing initiative, and demonstrating leadership and interpersonal skills.
 The Drama ATAR course requires them to develop and practise problem-solving skills through creative and analytical thinking processes.
-They develop their capacity to respond to, reflect on, and make informed judgements using appropriate terminology and language to describe, analyse, interpret and evaluate drama, drawing on their understanding of relevant aspects of other art forms.
+They develop their capacity to respond to, reflect on, and make informed judgements using appropriate terminology and language to describe, analyse, interpret, and evaluate drama, drawing on their understanding of relevant aspects of other art forms.